CrewAI Hierarchical Agents: Manager-Worker Orchestration

 • Multiple agents with complementary skills

-• Sequential or parallel task execution
+• Sequential or hierarchical task execution

 • Information flow between tasks